DocNow/tweetgresql/README.md

 * ACCESS_TOKEN
 * ACCESS_TOKEN_SECRET

-Install a few node dependencies:

-    npm install

-Then start loading some tweets from the filter stream:
+Then you can use docker-compose to start up the test:

-    ./load.js obama

-Connect to PostgreSQL and see the data loaded.
+    docker-compose up

 [PostgreSQL]: https://www.postgresql.org/